aws-samples/live-chat-content-moderation-with-genai-on-aws/README.md

 - Lambda function metrics;
 - API Gateway request counts.

-Access the dashboard in the CloudWatch console under "ChatModeration-Monitoring".
+Access the dashboard named "ChatModeration-Monitoring" in the Amazon CloudWatch console.
+You can also add a service trace map to the CloudWatch dashboard by doing the following steps:

+1. Access the X-Ray Trace Map in CloudWatch:
+  a.
+Open the CloudWatch console.
+  b.
+In the left navigation pane, under the X-Ray Traces section, select Trace Map.
+2. Add the Service Map to the CloudWatch Dashboard:
+  a.
+Within the Trace Map view, click on the Actions menu.
+  b.
+Choose Add to dashboard.
+  c.
+Select the dashboard named "ChatModeration-Monitoring".

 ## Performance and Scalability